redhat-cip/software-factory/docs/deploy.rst

 VM.
 Ensure you have at least one network interface besides the loopback interface up; run ``dhclient`` for example.

 Now you need to deploy SF.
-Run ``sfconfig.sh`` and wait a few minutes while the system is prepared for you.
+Run ``sfconfig.py`` and wait a few minutes while the system is prepared for you.

 Finally, change the root password to make sure you can login afterwards.